0xdaya/quick-termux-setup/README.md

 # quick-termux-setup

-It is a bash script which will first setup oh-my-zsh and then install most used packages
+It is a bash script which will first install most used packages and then finally turn your default bash shell into oh-my-zsh

 ## Usage:-